gradle/gradle/design-docs/features/ide-integration/ide-multiple-build/README.md

 ##### Open issues

-- The `HierarchicalEclipseProject` api will become difficult to fulfil when we have selective removal of gradle projects from the hierarchy.
+- The `HierarchicalEclipseProject` api will become difficult to fulfill when we have selective removal of gradle projects from the hierarchy.
 - Should be able to query an `IdeaProject` from a `GradleWorkspace`.

 ### Story - Eclipse model for a workspace does not include duplicate project names